gaehlerm/SoftwareEngineering/README.md

 If your code takes an hour to run and you use it every day it is worth getting a profiler to check the bottlenecks of your code.
 Pretty much all code that you’ll ever see has very few bottlenecks.
 Usually it’s some fancy calculation on a huge data structure that scales worse than O(N\*log(N)) [https://en.wikipedia.org/wiki/Big_O_notation].
 This is going to be the one and only point where you’ll have to optimize.
 As you have written great code, it is very easy to find this bottleneck using a profiler.
 For example, it turns out to be self written Fourier Transformation operating on a list with 10’000 elements.
 So, as you start reading through that code, you realize that the algorithm you have implemented scales with O(N^2).
 Such bad scaling is usually unacceptable.
 You ask the internet for advice.
 You find Fourier transform libraries that scale with O(N\*log(N)).
 As your code is well structured you can just remove your own Fourier transform function call, tweak your data structure a little and use the library you found.
 Now your code runs within seconds.
 Done.
 You won't have to care about anything else.

-## Optimizing from scratch
+## Optimizing Certainly Needed

 Finally, there are indeed some cases where you have to plan the software from scratch and focus on optimization.
-But these are very rare.
+But these cases are very rare.
 These are mostly simulation software, games, websites containing a lot of data, or infrastructure code for huge server farms where not only performance but also energy consumption it a major concern.
 If the code can be parallelized, it will become much more complicated as this is an additional complexity when designing data structures and algorithms.
-As a very rough rule of thumb, it takes twice the amount of time to write parallel (or distributed) code compared to linear code.
+As a very rough rule of thumb, it takes twice the amount of time to write parallel (or distributed) code compared to linear code, but it can easily be much more than that.
 There is a lot to learn if you want to write high performance code.
 But you won’t be alone.
 You’ll be likely working in a team where every single team member knows way more about parallel programming than I do.

 There are many small things you can do for optimizing your code like manual loop unrolling.
 Keep your hands away!
 The performance gains are negligible.
 And if you are working with a compiled language, the compiler can optimize such things much better than you do.
 Only improve major algorithms.
 Especially those that scale better.

 Always keep in mind: code that was written with performance in mind, rather than readability, is always very hard to maintain!

 Part 8: Miscelaneous